orangecoding/fredy/README.md

 ```shell
 yarn run dev
 ```
 You should now be able to access _Fredy_ from your browser.
-Go to `http://localhost:9000`.
+Check your Terminal to see what port the frontend is running on.

 ### Running Tests
 To run the tests, run